Objectives and accountability

 We are not looking to create control or power structures.
 The principle of the CAT is to foster a positive and safe place for anyone who shares an interest in Perl and Raku, and associated supporting activities (many valuable members of our communities are not coders or techies).

 We expect our members to think of the people receiving their messages and construct them accordingly.
-Equally, we expect people receiving the messages to not be offended.
 If something is not right, help your colleagues constructively to improve their message.